 You know when you have those awkward spots in your home that you just can’t seem to find the right decorations for?
-My fireplace is one of those awkward spots.
+My fireplace is one of those awkward spots that I was struggling to style nicely.
 There is a fairly thin space of brick on either side, and a window on either side of that.
-I was struggling with how to bring visual interest to the base of my fireplace during the holidays and nothing I had in my stash or found at stores seemed to fit the space.
+I was struggling with how to decorate so that I would bring visual interest to the base of my fireplace during the holidays and nothing I had in my decor stash that worked.
+I scoured stores too, but nothing seemed to fit the space.
 So I decided that I would make my own custom wood signs.
-Since I made these Autumn and Joyful signs last year, I have had countless e-mails asking me to share the tutorial— the day has come at last! lol.
+Since I made these Autumn wood signs last year, I have had countless e-mails asking me to share the tutorial— the day has come at last!
+Lol.

 *This post may contain affiliate links for your convenience.
 For more information, please read my disclosure policy*

-Router Table (if you want a reversible frame)
+- Router Table or Table Saw (if you want a reversible frame)

 The overall dimensions for the plywood board are 14″ by 30″, with the frame on, it was 15.5″ by 31.5″.

 If you want to make your frame reversible, you need a table saw or a router table.
-For ours we used our router table.
+For ours, we used our router table, which is easier, and what we would recommend if you have that option.
 You need to use your saw to cut your frame pieces into the proper length and width for your sign.
 Ours were 1.5″ wide x 3/4″ thick.

 Your plywood should slide snuggly into the new frame you’ve made.

 Once the vinyl is in place, use a foam brush with a small amount of paint on it to fill in the letters.
-Make sure to dab around the vinyl edges so that the paint doesn’t seep under the vinyl.
+Make sure to dab around the vinyl edges first so that the paint doesn’t seep under the vinyl, and to help secure the vinyl to the wood before you paint the rest of the letters.
 You will likely need a couple of coats.
 That beautiful soft pink I used?
 It was called Damask by Fusion Mineral Paint.

 But I didn’t stop there!
 Since I made my sign reversible, on the flip side I used Bayberry green to paint the word JOYFUL.
-Which happened to be the perfect addition to my Christmas mantel as well :)
+Which happened to be the perfect addition to my Christmas fireplace as well.

-If you like these signs, don’t forget to check out the rest of the fabulous home tours!
+If you like these custom wood signs, don’t forget to check out the rest of the fabulous home tours!